Unboxed-Software/solana-course/content/solana-nft.md

 }
 ```

-Once you’ve updated the `"address"` field for each `.json` file, lets verify that the assets are ready for upload by running the `verify_assets` command.
+Once you’ve updated the `address` field for each `.json` file, lets verify that the assets are ready for upload by running the `verify_assets` command.

 This will check that:

 1. Files types are supported
 2. Each image has a corresponding `.json` metadata file with the correct index naming
-3. The `"creators"` field is consistent across all `.json` files
+3. The `creators` field is consistent across all `.json` files

 ```sh
 ts-node metaplex/js/packages/cli/src/candy-machine-v2-cli.ts verify_assets ./assets